nesi/support-docs/docs/Scientific_Computing/The_NeSI_High_Performance_Computers/Maui.md

 !!! tips
      The computing capacity of the Māui ancillary nodes is limited.
-If you think you will need large amounts of computing power for small jobs in addition to large jobs that can run on Māui, please [contact us](mailto:support@nesi.org.nz) about getting an
+If you think you will need large amounts of computing power for small jobs in addition to large jobs that can run on Māui, please {% include "partials/support_request.html" %} about getting an allocation on
-     allocation on
      [Mahuika](Mahuika.md),
      our high-throughput computing cluster.